olcf/olcf-user-docs/systems/summit_user_guide.rst

     $ module load hip-cuda

-CUDA 11.4.0 or later must be loaded in order to load the hip-cuda module.
+CUDA 11.4.0 or later must be loaded in order to load the hip-cuda module. hipBLAS, hipFFT, hipSOLVER, and hipSPARSE have also been added to hip-cuda.

 Learning to Program with HIP
 ----------------------------